Geet-George/cushel/README.md

     source ~/.bashrc
     ```

+    If you chose to add cushel to `.bash_profile`, run:

+    ```bash
+    source ~/.bash_profile
+    ```

 ## Backup

-The installation script automatically create backups of your `.bashrc` file to prevent any messup of your bash configurations.
-Backups are saved as `~/.bashrc.bak_YYYYMMDD_HHMMSS`.
+If an existing `.bashrc` file is found or if the provided `.bashrc` file is found, the installation script automatically creates backups of your `.bashrc` file to prevent any messup of your bash configurations.
+Backups are saved as `~/.bashrc.bak_YYYYMMDD_HHMMSS` in the default case or as `/custom/path/.bashrc.bak_YYYYMMDD_HHMMSS` if a custom path is provided.

 ## Current Functions and Aliases